Naveen6220/Language-Identification-using-CNN/README.md

-# Multilingual Text Identification with CNN
+# Multilingual language voice Identification with CNN

 This project utilizes Convolutional Neural Networks (CNN) for the identification of text written in four different languages.
 The model is trained to classify and distinguish between Tamil, Hindi, Telugu, and kannada languages with high accuracy.